RedShoeGhost/godot-steam-extension/README.md

 This is a Work In Progress.

 ## Building this plugin
-Before you can build this plugin please setup the [scons buildsystem]: https://docs.godotengine.org/en/stable/development/compiling/index.html.
+Before you can build this plugin please setup the [scons buildsystem](https://docs.godotengine.org/en/stable/development/compiling/index.html).

 Make sure that when you clone this repository you initialise the submodules recursively.